 Ginkgo biloba & Var.

-If you have seen a ginkgo tree in the fall, you will never forget it.
+If you have seen a Ginkgo tree in the fall, you will never forget it.
 There is no brighter yellow fall color and the leaf shape is like no other.
 So why are there not more?
 Although reasonable to grow and transplant they can be stinkers to get re-established.
 Ginkgos also prefer the hotter summer temperatures of the south and mid-west, probably why they are so slow growing here in the Pacific Northwest.
 Once established, though, they can live for generations, some are said to be over 1000 years old.
 And they have a rich history.
 Fossils were found of the ginkgo leaf from over 65 million years ago, a good reason why they have virtually no disease or insect problems.

 In youth, they can be crooked, gangly, and unbalanced, and possibly why we see so few as street tree plantings.
 In production, they can be equally frustrating to develop into an attractive form, especially in youth and into several that match.
 But over time, we see they became impressive specimens, even if a little odd or unique in structure.